msidwell/terraform_classroom/terraform_101.md

 ## Exercise 1: Creating a Resource

 Create a resource block for your preferred resource provider.
-Good starting resources are resources with few required parameters like an [AWS S3 bucket](https://www.terraform.io/docs/providers/aws/r/s3_bucket.html) or [Azure resource group](https://www.terraform.io/docs/providers/azurerm/r/resource_group.html).
+Good starting resources are ones with few required parameters like an [AWS S3 bucket](https://www.terraform.io/docs/providers/aws/r/s3_bucket.html) or [Azure resource group](https://www.terraform.io/docs/providers/azurerm/r/resource_group.html).

 Test the structure of your .tf file by running ```terraform init``` or ```terraform validate```.
 Make sure you try actually deploying the resource by using your preferred CLI to login to the resource provider and running ```terraform apply```.
 For instance, log into the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) using ```aws configure``` or log into the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/reference-index?view=azure-cli-latest#az-login) using ```az login```